voxpupuli/puppet-bareos/REFERENCE.md

 ### <a name="bareos--monitor"></a>`bareos::monitor`

+Manages the bareos (tray-) monitor package and configuration directory.
+Parameters should be configured in the bareos class.

 This class will be automatically included when a resource is defined.
 It is not intended to be used directly by external resources like node definitions or other modules.